surPoudel/JUMPspecLib/README.md

 Once the conda environment (JUMPlib) is activated

 1. make a working directory
-2. keep all the mzXML files in the same directory
+2. keep all the mzXML or mzML files in the same directory
 3. copy the parameter file from [parameterFiles](./parameterFiles) to the same directory
 4. make necessary changes for the parameters
 5. Run the command below